KrystofDavidek/jirak-personal/README.md

-This is a project for my older brother!
+This is a project for my good friend!